marcusleeeugene/AcademicSOS-Orbital-Project-/README.md

 #### 3.5 Public consultation
 <INSERT PUBLIC CONSULTATION IMG>

-With the create consult function, a teaching assistant (creator of consultation slot) has the option to create a public consultation slot depending on his/her availability and indicating the size of the consultation.
+With the create consult function, a teaching assistant (creator of consultation slot) has the option to create a public consultation slot depending on their availability and indicating the size of the consultation.
 Upon the creation of the public consultation, the consultation slot will be shown on the public consultation details screen for all students taking the module.

 **Do note that the public consultation slot will disappear from the student screen after the student accepted or rejected the consultation.
 If the student accepted the consultation, the consultation slot will be moved to Manage Bookings automatically.
 Once the number of students who accepted the public consultation slot matches the size of the consult, the consultation status will automatically be changed to confirmed and reflected on the Manage Booking screen for all the users involved.
 If the size of the public consult slot is not met, the TA has the right to start the consultation.**